hamishtodd1/CVR/README.md

 ## How do I set it up

-This is pre-beta so you're not really supposed to :) but if you are super eager, and don't mind that there are very few features and no guarantee of stability...

 You'll need Windows, an Oculus Rift and webVR (I recommend this build https://drive.google.com/file/d/15OHw1VtXu-QXTvmz9qNLut6K_KhDMcMK - make sure to go to chrome://flags and enable webVR AND gamepad extensions).

 1. Run server.py with python 2.7